 Our imaging staff has subspecialty expertise in pediatric neuroimaging including advanced techniques in MR perfusion, MR spectroscopy and functional MRI as well as in fetal neuroimaging, that help to provide detailed analysis of brain structure and function, important for the diagnosis of congenital malformations and genetic disorders, and with no radiation dose to mother or child.

 The Neurogenetics newborn follow-up clinic provides comprehensive neurological assessment and genetic counseling services for infants with a suspected genetic disorder.
 This includes infants identified with presumed genetic disorders identified via prenatal, newborn screening or postnatal testing.
 We provide urgent visit assessments (within 1-2 days) or urgent teleconference with primary care providers.
 We also perform rapid diagnostic confirmation of prenatal or newborn screening results for infants with inherited neurologic disorders requiring rapid treatment intervention in the neonatal period, including Spinal Muscular Atrophy and Pompe disease.

-The pediatric neurosurgery service at MGHfC diagnoses and treats all neurosurgical conditions of infants, children and adolescents, with special expertise in the management of congenital anomalies of the spine and brain such as Chiari malformations, myelomeningocele, tethered spinal cord, hydrocephalus, spinal cord disorders, ventriculomegaly and craniosynostosis.
+The pediatric neurosurgery service at MGfC diagnoses and treats all neurosurgical conditions of infants, children and adolescents, with special expertise in the management of congenital anomalies of the spine and brain such as Chiari malformations, myelomeningocele, tethered spinal cord, hydrocephalus, spinal cord disorders, ventriculomegaly and craniosynostosis.

 Newborn Developmental Follow-Up Clinic

-The Newborn Developmental Follow-Up Clinic at MGHfC provides comprehensive evaluation and follow-up services for at-risk infants and toddlers from birth to two years.
+The Newborn Developmental Follow-Up Clinic at MGfC provides comprehensive evaluation and follow-up services for at-risk infants and toddlers from birth to two years.
 The clinic provides services to help families and community-based pediatricians address issues of growth and development of high-risk patients.